ocaml/ocamlbuild/manual/manual.md

   a really-simple build system with a declarative configuration language that has 80% the features, to cover most simple projects.

-The "Real World OCaml" book uses a tool named `corebuild`, which is in fact just a simple wrapper on top of `ocamlbuild` provided by the OCaml library named `core` -- with some common options for `core` projects baked in.
+The "Real World OCaml" book uses a tool named `corebuild`---which is in fact just a simple wrapper on top of `ocamlbuild` provided by the OCaml library named `core`---with some common options for `core` projects baked in.

 ## Core concepts <a id="intro-core-concepts"></a>